Add Library Resources to Canvas

 Research 101 is an interactive information literacy tutorial that guides students through the research process, starting with understanding their assignment and developing a topic, through finding, using and evaluating resources, all the way to citation.

 You and your students can access the tutorial at https://libguides.csn.edu/research-101.

 The Information Literacy Quiz has been designed to help you assess your students’ level of information literacy.
 The quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab (email for a copy of the answer key).

 You can embed an interactive copy on your course’s Canvas page.
-If you are interested, please contact Caprice Roberson at firstname.lastname@example.org, and she will get you started.
+If you are interested, please contact Becky Blunk at email@example.com, and she will get you started.

-Incorporating electronic Library resources into Canvas inevitably brings up questions regarding copyright law.
-Copyright issues related to the digital classroom are cover by the US Copyright Law and the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.
+Incorporating electronic library resources into Canvas inevitably brings up questions regarding copyright law.
+Copyright issues related to the digital classroom are covered by the U.S. Copyright Law and the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.

-The links below offer information and guidance regarding copyright issues as they relate to learning management systems, such as Canvas:
+The links below offer information and guidance on copyright issues as they relate to learning management systems, such as Canvas: